Transamerica (film): Soundtrack

-Critical reception
+Reception

 The film received generally positive reviews.
 The review aggregator Rotten Tomatoes reported that 77% of critics gave Transamerica positive reviews, based on 145 reviews, and an average rating of 6.79/10, with the consensus that "a terrific performance by Felicity Huffman carries this unconventional but touching transgender road movie."
 Metacritic reported the film had an average score of 66 out of 100, based on 37 reviews.

 Film critic Roger Ebert stated that "Felicity Huffman brings great empathy and tact to her performance as Bree."